siteorigin/siteorigin-north/readme.txt

 == Changelog ==

+= 1.6.4 - 31 December 2018 =
+* Resolved Site Identity Custom Logo not being being replaced by Retina Logo when added.

 = 1.6.3 - 24 December 2018 =
 * Resolved error in theme folder naming causing a 404 error on WordPress.org.